Key Takeaways

 The simple answer to the question is that any protein derived from a plant is a plant-based protein.
 The question has always been: are we able to get enough complete proteins from plant-based food sources?

-There has long been a conventional belief that in order to get a complete protein form a vegetarian diet we need to eat combinations like beans and rice.
+There has long been a conventional belief that in order to get a complete protein from a vegetarian diet we need to eat combinations like beans and rice.
 Each provides a complement to the other and we can get all 9 essential amino acids that make for a complete protein.
 This turns out to be a myth.
 Simply consuming a varied diet of protein-rich foods will provide you with all the protein necessary for nutrition and good health.

 There are some plants that offer complete proteins in themselves and others that will provide some of the essential amino acids and when taken over the course of a day, offer complete proteins.